ajaygunalan/ajaygunalan.github.io/_includes/research.md

 1. [Control & Learning](../projects/future/control_and_learning.html)

-    The work we did at RBCCPS (Stoch-1.0), lead to many open-ended questions such as how to learn a different task in a few samples? and How to control & combine different behavior such as turning, climbing stairs, reacting to external disturbance?
-Thus here the goal is to explore and understand various methods such as Reactive Control, Funnel Library, DAML, GAIL and Model-based RL which seems to address the above question.
+    The work we did at RBCCPS (Stoch-1.0), lead to many open-ended questions such as how to learn a different task in a few samples and how to control and combine different behaviors such as turning, climbing stairs, reacting to external disturbance, etc. Thus the goal is to explore and understand various methods such as Reactive Control, Funnel Library, DAML, GAIL and Model-based RL.

     ---

 2. [Experience based Motion Planning](../projects/future/ebmp.html)

    Using experience (memory) to reduce the computation time is the basic principle.
-The elegant lies in making sure that the time to retrieve, and repair,  a stored trajectory is less than the time to compute from scratch
+The elegance lies in making sure that the time to retrieve and repair a stored trajectory is less than the time to compute from scratch.

 <br>
 <br>